d-valles/create-island-app/README.md

 ### Third-Party Libraries

-[Enzyme](https://github.com/enzymejs/enzyme) Used for testing components.
+* [Enzyme](https://github.com/enzymejs/enzyme) Used for testing components.

-[Lodash] (https://lodash.com/): Used for throttling and memoization functions.
+* [Lodash](https://lodash.com/): Used for throttling and memoization functions.
 (TODO)

-[Ant-Design](https://ant.design/): Used for responsive development, icons, and custom components.
+* [Ant-Design](https://ant.design/): Used for responsive development, icons, and custom components.

-[Prop-Types](https://www.npmjs.com/package/prop-types): Used for type checking and a way to explain and document props.
+* [Prop-Types](https://www.npmjs.com/package/prop-types): Used for type checking and a way to explain and document props.

 ### Lessons learn, what can be improved